North Wales: Geography

-The area is mostly rural with many mountains and valleys.
+The area is mostly rural, with many mountains and valleys.
 This, in combination with its coast (on the Irish Sea), means tourism is the principal industry.
 Farming, which was once the principal economic force in the area, is now much reduced in importance.
 The average income per capita of the local population is the lowest in the UK.

 The eastern part of North Wales contains the most populous areas, with more than 300,000 people living in the areas around Wrexham and Deeside.
-Wrexham, with a population of 65,692 at the 2011 census in its built-up area, it is North Wales' largest city.
+Wrexham, with a population of 65,692 at the 2011 census in its built-up area, is North Wales's largest city.
 The total population of North Wales is 696,300 (2017).
 The majority of other settlements are along the coast, including some popular resort towns, such as Rhyl, Llandudno, Pwllheli, Prestatyn and Tywyn.
-There are two cathedral citiesBangor and St. Asaphand a number of medieval castles (e.g. Criccieth, Dolbadarn, Dolwyddelan, Harlech, Caernarfon Castle, Beaumaris, Conwy) The area of North Wales is about 6,172 square kilometres, making it slightly larger than the country of Brunei, or the island of Bali.
+There are two cathedral cities: Bangor and St Asaph; and a number of medieval castles (e.g. Criccieth, Dolbadarn, Dolwyddelan, Harlech, Caernarfon Castle, Beaumaris, Conwy).
+The area of North Wales is about 6,172 square kilometres.

 The highest mountain in Wales is Snowdon (Yr Wyddfa), in northwest Wales.